brynnke/the-social/README.md

 Clone this app, from the terminal (command line), run "npm i" to install necessary dependencies.
 Next run command "npm start" from terminal.

 ### Usage
+Not intended for use however if you do go through the following.
 Command: npm start (to use on local server port 3001 after cloning, don't for get nesscary dependencies.)

 ## Built using
 Javascript